Real Sepia Ink

 · Please do not mix with other inks.

-· If you do not use it for a while, please return the ink to the bottle, then repeat sucking tap water (cold water) in the same way as sucking the ink using the converter, please clean.
+· If you do not use the fountain pen for a while, drain the ink and wash it by repeatedly sucking tap water in the same way as using a converter to suck ink.

 · Please note that it will be hard to fall off when clothes and ink stick.